Suspicious man chases boy from his bus stop

 The suspect is described as having curly reddish hair and close-cut facial hair.

-Anyone with information on who the suspect is should call Swatara Township Police at 717-564-2550.
+Anyone with information should call Swatara Township Police at 717-564-2550.
 People can also submit a tip online at SwataraPolice.org.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.